 Let's apply some tags to the resources you created.
-Recall that you created a resource group msftlearn-core-infrastructure-rg and two virtual networks inside that resource group, msftlearn-vnet1 and msftlearn-vnet2.
-The names of the virtual networks are relatively generic, so you'd like to associate the virtual networks with services from different departments.
+Recall that you created a resource group called msftlearn-core-infrastructure-rg and two virtual networks inside that resource group called msftlearn-vnet1 and msftlearn-vnet2.
+The virtual-network names are relatively generic, so you'd like to associate the virtual networks with services from different departments.

-On the Overview pane of your resource group, your two virtual networks should be listed.
+Your two virtual networks should be listed on your resource group's Overview pane.
 The default view doesn't display the tags column, so you'll add that column to the list view.
 In the toolbar, select Manage view, then select Edit columns.
 On the Edit columns pane, select Add Column and then select the field to display the dropdown list.
 Select the Property Tags to add it to the columns in the list view.
 Select Save to add your changes.

-You should now have the tags column, but it will be empty since you haven't added any tags yet.
+You should now have the Tags column, but it's empty because you haven't added any tags yet.
 You'll add the tags directly here.

 You can also add tags to any resource that supports this feature on the resource's Tags pane.
 For the msftlearn-vnet1 resource, select the ellipsis (